The Indiana Charter School Board consists of nine (9) members. The members are appointed by the following elected officials:

-Jill Robinson Kramer, PhD (vice-chair)
+Jill Robinson Kramer, PhD

 Principal Consultant, JRK Consulting

-Dr. Jill Robinson Kramer currently works as the principal consultant for JRK Consulting.
+Dr. Jill Robinson Kramer is the Board's Interim Chair and Vice-Chair.
+She currently works as the principal consultant for JRK Consulting.
 She most recently served as the Vice President for Operation Strategies at the Strada Education Network.
 Prior to her service at Strada, Dr. Kramer was the Associate Vice President for Planning and Grants at Ivy Tech Community College.
 She served as a Senior Program Officer at Lumina Foundation for Education where she was responsible for managing grants and building collaborations of funders and community leaders.
 Dr. Kramer was also the Associate Director of Special Events for The Hudson Institute in Indianapolis.
 A graduate of Hanover College, Dr. Kramer also has a Masters in Philanthropic Studies from Indiana University and a PhD in Education Leadership from Indiana State University.
 She was appointed to the ICSB by Indiana House of Representatives Speaker Brian Bosma.